mjethani/simple-web-micropayments/README.md

   // "{ tags: [], value: 0 }", where tags is one or more "tags" found in
   // the transaction (e.g. OP_RETURN value in Bitcoin), and value is the
   // total amount received.

-  // Additionally, here your module can start listening for payments
-  // in the background (via WebSocket, for example) and emit a 'payment'
-  // event every time it receives a new one.
 };

 module.exports = function (key) {